2102860/CS220-AU-portfolio/index.md

 ## My research
 ### How human emotion change through watching sad films and how these changes may affect life
 I studied a foundation course in 2020, and this was my research topic.
 I was looking at university website and found that there are studies about films and human relatioships.
-I am interested in this topic, so I decided to research more about it, mainly focusing on human emotions.I was curious as to why people like sad movies despite the fact that they make people cry.
+I am interested in this topic, so I decided to research more about it, mainly focusing on human emotions.
+I was curious as to why people like sad movies despite the fact that they make people cry.
 I was interseted in knowing what makes it enjoyable, as well as how humans deal with negative and happy emotions.
 As a result, I wanted to concentrate on sad films and how that affect people's life.Research question is mainly devided into 4 parts.

 ### Research questions